 Spaniards love to put out a spread of tapas and one of the things I love to do is to make a nice Spanish tapas spread at home for a fun evening.
 Don’t be intimidated: putting together a tapas spread can be as simple as crackers and Manchego cheese with some of this crispy patatas bravas with some homemade aioli.

-If you feel fancy, make some pan con tomate, blistered shishito peppers, some Mediterranean style salmon croquettes, ensalada rusa and gambas al ajillo (Spanish garlic shrimp) to go with the potatoes.
+If you feel fancy, make some pan con tomate, garlic mushrooms, blistered shishito peppers, some Mediterranean style salmon croquettes, ensalada rusa and gambas al ajillo (Spanish garlic shrimp) to go with the potatoes.
 It’s so fun to make and eat Spanish tapas!

 Frequently Asked Questions